rishibpanchal/Easy-Share/README.md

-# FileShare — Minimal Flask file & text sharing
+# EasyShare — Minimal Flask file & text sharing

-FileShare is a small, single-file Flask application that creates short room codes so users can upload files and share text snippets within short-lived rooms.
+EasyShare is a small, single-file Flask application that creates short room codes so users can upload files and share text snippets within short-lived rooms.
 It is intentionally lightweight and suitable for quick demos, local sharing, or as a starting point for a more feature-rich service.

 **Key features**
 - Simple room-based sharing with short room codes